OpenWebAdvocacy/website/src/posts/owa-2024-review.md

 As 2025 begins, it's a perfect moment to reflect on 2024’s developments, achievements, and what lies ahead regarding regulators, browsers, and web applications.

-Last year was incredibly busy, and together with you, we have made real tangible progress to a more competitive browser and Web App ecosystem.
+Last year was incredibly busy, and together with you, we have made real tangible progress toward a more competitive browser and Web App ecosystem.

 If there’s one key takeaway from 2024, it’s this: **advocacy works**.
 When those who love what makes the web amazing come together, we can achieve wonders\!